Sh4tterh4nd/lydbook/README.md

 A user upon login:

-- sees the most recent to audiobook
+- sees the most recent audiobook they listened to.
 - can browse authors and their books.
 - if clicking on an audiobook, the book continues to play from the last saved progress point for that specific user.

-I certainly have many more ideas to add to that project such as metadata crawling over the audible api, to automatically group book series etc. but that would be wide out of scope for that exercise.
+I certainly have many more ideas to add to that project such as a metadata crawler over the audible api, to automatically group book series etc. but that would be wide out of scope for that exercise.

 ## Project confirmation